naftalibeder/finance/readme.md

 3. Update `.env` with a value for `BROWSER_EXECUTABLE` output by the previous command, and change any other variables as needed.

-4. Run the client and server:
+4. Run the client, server, and extractor.
+(You can also run each from its own directory.)

 ```sh
 npm run start